amatov/ClusterTrackTubuline/README.md

 ###### My user guide can be viewed here: https://www.researchgate.net/publication/256436111_ClusterTrack_software_user_guide

-###### I wrote Matlab functions for detection, clustering, and statistics such as EB3a.m/scale-space detection (2002), trackCluster/groupingLAP.m (2007), the data parsing, the bootstraping, and the rest of the supporting functions
+###### I wrote Matlab functions for detection, clustering, and statistics such as EB3a.m/scale-space detection (2002), trackCluster/groupingLAP.m (2007), the data parsing, the bootstrapping, and the rest of the supporting functions

 ###### All the other Matlab functions, from different lab projects, can be downloaded here: https://www.nature.com/articles/nmeth.1493#Sec13